EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Student Populations: Multilingual learners and students experiencing disabilities, all

-What: This project will establish a collective of K-8 teachers of math with representatives from rural districts across Oregon.
-It will draw on established partnerships with two key programs —school-based health centers and Oregon MESA (Oregon Mathematics, Engineering, and Science Achievement)—to support teachers’ efforts to improve student well-being and math literacy, particularly for youth who are multilingual learners and/or students experiencing disabilities.
-The collective will provide professional development on curriculum and pedagogy that reduces students’ math anxiety.
-The collective will also provide colleague-level emotional and social support for teachers.
+What: This project established a collective of K-8 mathematics teachers with representatives from rural districts across Oregon.
+It drew on established partnerships with two key programs —school-based health centers and Oregon MESA (Oregon Mathematics, Engineering, and Science Achievement)—to support teachers’ efforts to improve student well-being and math literacy, particularly for youth who are multilingual learners and/or students experiencing disabilities.
+The collective provides professional development on curriculum and pedagogy that reduces students’ math anxiety.
+The collective also provides colleague-level emotional and social support for teachers.

 Tutoring a child